 For 15 years, Erez Benari’s struggle with his type 2 diabetes had been a losing one.
 A software engineer at Microsoft in Seattle, Washington, Benari had stuck to a restrictive diet that kept him off most carbs, along with regular insulin shots.
 But still, his high blood sugar levels never dropped, while his health continued to decline.
 In 2013, the then 39-year-old Benari suffered a heart attack.

-In May 2016, however, Benari received a procedure known as a gastric bypass, a laparoscopic surgery that gave him something few of the 30 million diabetic Americans ever have—a life free of insulin therapy and other medications.
+Three years later though, in May 2016, Benari received a procedure known as a gastric bypass.
+The laparoscopic surgery soon gave him something few of the 30 million diabetic Americans ever have—a life free of insulin therapy and other medications.

 “My diabetes went into remission basically immediately, almost that same day.
 And I’ve been off insulin for about 8 months now,” Benari told Gizmodo in February.
 “It’s not only improved my health, but my mental state, because I don’t have to fear death all the time.”

 At first glance, Benari’s decision to get a bypass isn’t that strange.
 The American Society for Metabolic & Bariatric Surgery estimates that nearly 200,000 Americans annually get a form of what’s referred to as either weight loss or bariatric surgery.
 But Benari, now 44, was a very unusual patient in one clear way: He wasn’t obese.